xWaLeEdOoOx/waleed-agent/README.md

 # waleed-agent

-A lightweight, single-binary capability bridge that gives any local LLM safe access to your filesystem and terminal through an OpenAI-compatible API.
+A lightweight, single-binary capability bridge that gives any local LLM safe access to a filesystem and terminal acess to a workspace in your filesystem through an OpenAI-compatible API.

 No bloated agent framework.
 No vector database.